 Our 2020 Targets

-- To have a competent and capable workforce through a structured and holistic developmental process.
+To have a competent and capable workforce through a structured and holistic development process

-The Human Resource (HR) division units at corporate and subsidiary levels are responsible for recruitment, training and policy setting for the Group.
+The Human Resource (HR) division units at corporate and subsidiary levels are responsible for policy setting, recruitment and training for the Group.
 Taking into account international standards where appropriate, our workplace policies and practices are tailored to suit regional and industry needs.